8-9-10 Month Sleep Regression: 10 Tips to Handle and Survive

 When Does the 8 Month Sleep Regression Start and End?

 The 8-month sleep regression starts at 8 months old and lasts 3 to 6 weeks, on average.
 This sleep regression can start early at 7 months old though it’s not as common.
-At 7 months old, we see separation anxiety begins, though.
+At 7 months old, we see separation anxiety begin, though.
 Of course, this can start to feel like your baby is going through a never-ending sleep regression from 7 to 10 months old!

 Can This Sleep Regression Start Early?